PaddleRoundThePier is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you.

 Several water trails offer multi-day adventures:

-• Star-Spangled Banner Trail: Historical sites from the War of 1812
+• Star-Spangled Banner Trail: Historical sites from the War of 1812, combining paddling with history

 Making It Happen

-Look, I could write about Maryland paddling spots all day (and apparently, I nearly have).
+Look, I could write about Maryland paddling spots all day.
 The truth is, you just need to get out there.
 Start with a calm lake or protected creek.
 Build your skills.
 Soon you'll be planning epic Bay crossings or conquering whitewater.

 Last weekend, as I paddled back under the Bay Bridge with the sun setting behind me, that same great blue heron was still there, still judging.
 But I swear he nodded at me this time - a fellow water lover acknowledging another.